-This policy defines a process to ensure future street and transportation projects, give ample consideration to all future users and incorporate features as necessary to fulfill the City's vision of Complete Streets.
+This policy defines a process to ensure future street and transportation projects, give ample consideration to the equity of all current and future users and incorporate features as necessary to fulfill the City's vision of Complete Streets.
 The City views each street and transportation project as unique.
 This means design features will likely differ from street to street, yet each street may still be considered "complete'.